marcoschwartz/aREST/README.md

 1. Start the Arduino IDE and open the Preferences window
 2. Enter `http://arduino.esp8266.com/package_esp8266com_index.json` into the Additional Board Manager URLs field.
 You can add multiple URLs, separating them with commas.
 3. Open the Boards Manager from Tools > Board menu and install the esp8266 package (and after that don't forget to select your ESP8266 board from Tools > Board menu).

+### For WiFi using the ESP32 chip

+To use the library with the ESP32 WiFi chip you will need to install the board definitions for the Arduino IDE.
+These are the steps to install support for the ESP32 chip inside the Arduino IDE:

+1. Follow the install instructions from [https://github.com/espressif/arduino-esp32](https://github.com/espressif/arduino-esp32)
+2. Restart the Arduino IDE
+3. Select your ESP32 board from Tools > Board menu.

 ### For WiFi using the CC3000 chip